foophoof/risc-v-emu/README.md

 At the moment, only the RV32G ISA is supported, but support for other ISAs or extensions may be added in the future.

+## Usage

+You need a RISC-V toolchain to compile the test program, but then you can run a simple Hello, world program like this:

+    $ make -C test-program
+    $ cargo run ./test-program/test